The hard-core model on planar lattices: the disk-packing problem and high-density phases: Conclusions

 \section{Conclusions}

-In this work we address a construction of the phase diagram for the hard-core model on $\bbA_2$, $\bbH_2$ and $\bbZ^2$ in a high-density regime.
-One can say that the H-C model admits a straightforward application of the PS theory, but the challenge here lies in determining PGSs and verifying a suitable Peierls bound.
+In this work we construct the phase diagram for the hard-core model on $\bbA_2$, $\bbH_2$ and $\bbZ^2$ in a high-density/large-fugacity regime for all non-sliding values of the exclusion distance $D$ or, equivalently, for any label $k$ of excluded neighbors.
+These results are rigorously established in the thermodynamic limit.
+The H-C model in this regime admits a straightforward application of the P-S theory, but the challenge here lies in determining the periodic ground states and verifying a suitable Peierls bound.
 A zest of the work is that the PGSs have been identified by means of algebraic number theory.
-Since the PGSs coincide with periodic disk-packings of maximal density, we also obtain the description of the latter, which yields a solution to the disk-packing problem on $\bbA_2$, $\bbH_2$ and $\bbZ^2$.
+Since the PGSs coincide with periodic disk-packings of maximal density, we also obtain the description of the latter, which yields a solution to the disk-packing problem on $\bbA_2$, $\bbH_2$ and $\bbZ^2$ for all disk diameters $D>0$.

-A number of questions have been answered, covering the phenomenon of sliding and the complete structure of the phase diagram when there is a single PGS-equivalence class.
-The only remaining question within the remit of the PS theory is how to identify the dominant class(es) among multiple PGS-equivalence classes.
+In particular, the complete structure of the large fugacity-phase diagram has been established when there is a single PGS-equivalence class.
+Also, it has been proven that there are only finitely many sliding values of $D$, and all of them have been identified.

-The work also casts light on several important open problems beyond the PS theory.
-(1) What is the phase diagram as a function of $u>0$ for non-sliding $D$, including existence of a Kosterlitz--Thouless transition, presence of amorphous/glassy phases, etc. (2) What is the dependence of the critical value(s) of $u$ upon $D$?
-If point $u^0=u^0(D)$ separates the uniqueness and non-uniqueness domains, and $u^1(D)$ is the lower threshold for the PS regime, then do we have $u^0(D)=u^1(D)$ for some/all/no $D$?
-(3) Is there a phase transition in the presence of sliding, and what is the full phase diagram?
-(4) Could our results provide hints towards understanding the model in $\bbR^2$?
+The work also highlights open problems beyond the P-S theory.
+(1) How to identify the dominant class(es) among multiple PGS-equivalence classes?
+(2) What is the phase diagram as a function of $u>0$ for a given value of $D$?
+(3) What is the dependence of the critical value(s) of $u$ upon $D$?
+If point $u^0=u^0(D)$ separates the uniqueness and non-uniqueness domains, and $u^1(D)$ is the lower threshold for the large-fugacity regime, then do we have $u^0(D)=u^1(D)$ for some/all/no $D$?
+In other words, is there one or several phase transitions for a given $D$ and what is the type of the transition(s)?
+(3) Could our results provide hints towards understanding the model in $\bbR^2$?
+The challenge here is that our technique is applicable for $u>u^0(D)$, where $u^0(D)$ increases to $\infty$ as $D\nearrow \infty$.

-All assertions in this article are mathematically rigorous.
-The details can be found in \cite{MSS1}, \cite{MSS2}. .5cm
+A natural next step is to consider the HC model on $\bbZ^3$.
+Here the situation is more complex, mainly due to its close relationship with the Kepler conjecture.
+Nevertheless, similar P-S theory based results have been rigorously obtained in \cite{MSS3} for certain special values of $D$: $D^2=2, 3, 4, 5, 6, 8, 9, 10, 12, 2\ell^2$ where $\ell\in \bbZ$.
+Also see \cite{JTMSR}, \cite{VMDDR}.